 keep you from using--but here, we will be resolving the

 underlying pain, that's made you want or need

-wholeness means that your addictions evaporate.
-Getting sober
+means your addictions evaporate.
+Getting sober is easy--but shifting

-There's a learning curve; it's like switching to a Macintosh, when
+curve; it's like switching to a Macintosh, when you've solely

-always telling my clients: If I could wave my Fairy Godmother Wand
+always telling clients: If I could wave my Fairy Godmother Wand

 and make you whole and happy tomorrow, I would